 With many dentists and patients taking advantage of teledentistry during the pandemic, it’s not hard to see how its adoption could continue to rise to provide the following benefits:

-- Frees up dentists’ time for clinical work: Many patients have minor dental problems that do not need face-to-face time with the dentist.
-If using teledentistry can address those problems, dentists would have far more time to treat patients whose needs they can treat only in a face-too-face visit.
+Frees up dentists’ time for clinical work: Many patients have minor dental problems that do not need face-to-face time with the dentist.
+If using teledentistry can address those problems, dentists would have far more time to treat patients whose needs they can treat only in a face-to-face visit.

 Who will benefit from teledentistry after COVID-19?